 It’s mid-July, right in the middle of summer.
-Many of you are probably on vacation while others are struggling to find motivation to work.
+Many of you are probably on vacation while others are struggling to find the motivation to work.
 Finding the motivation to accomplish various tasks can be quite challenging, especially this time of year.
 If you are a people manager and you need to motivate others, this is even more difficult.
-In this blog article I would like to share with you some basic facts about motivation and five tips for how to motivate employees.
+In this blog article, I would like to share with you some basic facts about motivation and five tips on how to motivate employees.

 Some interesting facts about motivation